jeremiah-c-leary/vhdl-style-guide/docs/developing/adding_a_rule.rst

 This file provides the output product of running the rule in isolation.
 Additional rules are not applied.
-If configuration options are available for the rule, then additional files are required for each configuraiton.
+If configuration options are available for the rule, then additional files are required for each configuration.

 .. code-block:: vhdl

    architecture RTL of FIFO is begin end architecture RTL;

    -- This should fail

    architecture RTL of FIFO is

    begin

    end architecture RTL;

 Run failing test